 Here is an example of such a registration:

-This definition holds a "whereClause" element, stating the search document type and predicates explaining how the document model properties will translated into a NXQL query.
-It can also state a "fixedPart" element that will added as to the query string.
-This fixed part can also take parameters using the '?' character and "parameter" elements.
+whereClause element, stating the search document type and predicates explaining how the document model properties will be translated into a NXQL query.
+It can also state a

 The result layouts control the display of resulting documents.
 It states different kinds of rendering so that it's possible to switch between them.
 They also accept a title and an icon, useful for rendering.

-Sample usage, showing how to add a clause to the search depending on title set on the current document (will watch non deleted document with the same title):
+Sample usage, showing how to add a clause to the search depending on title set on the current document (will display non deleted document with the same title):

-Sample usage, showing how to reuse the same selected colums than the one selected on the advanced search page:
+Sample usage, showing how to reuse the same selected columns than the one selected on the advanced search page: